le-tem/attr-ms/README.md

 Code used for the analyisis is available in /main

 The analysis is broken down into the following steps:
-1. Climate data preparation: data extraction, bias correction
+1. Climate data analysis and attribution
-2. Climate attribution
 3. Physiological modeling: core rise analysis, max met analysis
-4. Visualisations and Results Tables
+4. Visualisations, Analysis and Results Tables

 ## Data availability
 All climate data used in this study is publicly available: